 Splitters may be broadly categorized as either active or passive.
 Not sure which type is right for your setup?
 Check out our FAQ section for more detailed information on passive versus active splitters.

-Unlike Y-cables, which simply wire the jacks together, the Saturnworks splitter/combiner uses a passive resistor network to minimize levels interaction between channels.
+Unlike Y-cables, which simply wire the jacks together, Saturnworks passive summer/splitters use a passive resistor network to minimize levels interaction between channels.

 The TRS to TS TS separator doesn’t really split your signal.
 Rather, it separates the two channels of a stereo (TRS) signal into two separate TS channels.
 Basically a pedal version of a TRS to two TS y-cable.
 It can also be set up in reverse to combine two TS signals into a TRS signal.